 What is Point's tax treatment?
 What taxes do I pay?

-- Point (and Point's investors) will be responsible to pay taxes on its share of any appreciation when that value is realized, thereby reducing the homeowner's capital gains.
+- Point (and Point's investors) pay taxes on its share of any appreciation, which reduces your capital gains if you exit through a sale.

-- If the homeowner repays Point at the end of the term without selling the property then there will be no impact to the eventual capital gains on selling the home, but there may be an opportunity for other tax deductions though based on the amount you paid Point.
+- If you pay Point at the end of the term without selling the property, there is no capital gains event because you did not sell your home.
+There may still be an opportunity for other tax deductions though based on the amount you paid Point.

-- The initial Point funds (referred to as the Option Investment Payment in the Homeowner Agreement) are considered a tax-deferred payment.
-The homeowner may be subject to taxes when:
+- The initial Point funds (also known as the Option Investment Payment) are a tax-deferred payment.

-- the homeowner repurchases the obligation from Point for an amount less than the Option Investment Payment
+- You repurchase the obligation from Point for an amount less than the Option Investment Payment

-- Point cancels the Agreement, thereby releasing the homeowner from any obligations
+- Point cancels the Agreement, releasing you from any obligations

-Again, we highly recommend that every homeowner consult with a tax advisor before taking a Point on their home.
+Again, homeowners should consult with a tax advisor before taking a Point investment.
 Point disclaims any representation or warranty concerning tax treatment of the Point Homeowner Agreement, whether generally, or as it applies to your unique situation.